-An MQSeries client can run on Windows 95 on a personal computer.
+An MQSeries client can run on Windows 95 or Windows 98 on a personal computer.
 There must be enough random access memory (RAM) and disk storage for the programming prerequisites (below), the MQSeries client code, the access methods, and the application programs.

-The following are prerequisites for MQSeries applications running on a Windows 95 client.
+The following are prerequisites for MQSeries applications running on a Windows 95 and Windows 98 client.